eomoran/valuesboard/README.md

 ## How to Run

 1. Clone or copy this repository.
-2. Open `index.html` in a modern browser (Chrome, Safari, Firefox, Edge).
+2. Run `python3 -m http.server 8000` in the folder containing this repo.
-   You don't need a server.
+3. Open 'http://localhost:8000' in a modern browser (Chrome, Safari, Firefox, Edge).

 That's it.